Home / Business / Starting a Business in Kenya – Procedure, Time and Cost

 Government Agency: Business Registration Service (eCitizen Portal)

-Applicants can search and reserve company names online.
-After an applicant submits the name search and reservation application, they make payment via mobile money and receive a confirmation of the name reservation within the same day.
+You can search and reserve company names online.
+After you submit the name search and reservation application, making payment via mobile money is the next step.
+After which you receive a confirmation of the name reservation within the same day.

-Apply for Company Registration, PIN, NSSF and NHIF
+Apply for Company Registration, PIN, NSSF and SHIF

-An applicant is required to submit the application for registration of a company on the eCitizen platform by entering details of the required information in the fields provided.
-The Applicant has an option of adopting the model Articles of Association provided under the Companies Act 2015.
-S/he may also supplement or modify the model Articles of Association and provide these for purposes of registering the company.
+You have an option of adopting the model Articles of Association provided under the Companies Act 2015.
+You may also supplement or modify the model Articles of Association and provide these for purposes of registering the company.

 a.
 Details of the First Directors, Secretary and Authorized Signatory of the Company-This needs to be signed by all the first directors, secretary and authorized signatory of the company